 The BJGT is asking players and parents/caddies to use the following precautions:

-- If you have tested positive for COVID 19 and have not yet been fully cleared, if you have been in contact with someone infected within the past 14 days, if you feel unwell, or if you are at risk, please stay at home.
+- If you have tested positive for COVID-19 and have not yet been fully cleared, if you have been in contact with someone infected within the past 14 days, if you have visited an area which comes with the requirement to quarantine on your return, if you live in an area that is currently under local lockdown, if you feel unwell, or if you are at risk, please stay at home!

 - Please wash your hands frequently.
 If you can’t wash them on the course, use hand sanitiser frequently.